Inform 7 Concepts and Strategies

 are properties and relations added to objects automatically on creation, in

-order to make them play more nicely with the rest of the standard library.
+order to make them play more nicely with the rest of the standard rules.

-tune property we programmed above.
-It’s just something that Graham Nelson
+programmed above.
+It’s just something that Graham Nelson defined in the

-defined in the standard library that goes along with rules and actions that
+standard rules that goes along with rules and actions that modify the game

-Another indispensible way to see all of the goodies that the standard library gives you (along with an overview of what you yourself have defined) is the Index.
+Another indispensible way to see all of the goodies that the standard rules give you (along with an overview of what you yourself have defined) is the Index.
 You can reach this in the Inform IDE with the tab labelled “Index” on the side of either of the editing panels.
 Here are some highlights from the Index:

 - The “Actions” tab shows all of the actions that are defined; selecting “Commands” in the header shows what the user can type to trigger those actions.